FarFromLittle/Questline/docs/api.md

 `myQuest:OnProgress(player:Player, progress:number, index:number)`

 Called when a player has made progress.
+Based on the current objective.

 For the first time, progress will be zero, and lastly, the progress will be equal to `myQuest:GetObjectiveValue(index)`.

 |Parameter |Type    |Description
 |---------:|:------:|:----------